 I can also highly recommend the homemade food at the Ancient Briton, a former CAMRA Pub of the Year.
 Located a short drive from the castle, it has lots of real ales and the veggie curry (£9.95) – served with chips, rice or half and half – is particularly excellent.
 Well-behaved dogs are welcome in the bar area.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
+Yes.
 Castle dogs Jack and Sheba will be on hand to check you in and you’re more than welcome to join them on their daily walks.
 You’ll probably come across a few other four-legged guests, too.
 We certainly did!

-WHERE’S GOOD FOR WALKIES?
 Craig-y-Nos Country Park is right next door – it literally backs on to the castle grounds and you can access it through various gates.
 The 40-acre Victorian garden is a joy to explore with its mix of woodland, meadows and waterside trails.
 There’s even a small lake and you can buy food to feed the ducks.

 These days, Craig-y-Nos Country Park – in the secluded Upper Swansea Valley – is managed by the Brecon Beacons National Park.
 There’s also a tea room onsite so you can really make the most of your visit.
 If you’re not staying in the area, two hours’ parking will set you back £1.50.